 2. Treat all Renters Fairly & Equally

 You should have the same set of protocols for all tenants, and they should be outlined in the lease agreement.
+For example, renting to tenants with pets is a great idea, but don't screen pets for one renter and not the other.
 Don't provide special treatment to certain renters.
 That would be unfair and could be a source of conflict.

 Consider this scenario: you allow one tenant to pay their rent late without charging a late fee.
 However, the lease states that a late fee should be collected.
 When other tenants find out, they may be upset.
 And, an upset renter probably won't stay long-term!